apache/pulsar/site2/website/blog/2021-09-23-Apache-Pulsar-2-8-1.md

 **Resolution**: Moved the mark-delete position and removed the consumer from the selector before calling `removeConsumer()`.

-### Consumers are not allowed to read data that does not belong to the connected topics.
+### Consumers are not allowed to read data on topics to which they are not subscribed.
 [PR-11912](https://github.com/apache/pulsar/pull/11912)

 **Issue**: Previously, the request ledger was not checked whether it belonged to a consumer’s connected topic, which allowed the consumer to read data that does not belong to the connected topic.